bio-ontology-research-group/DeepSVP/README.md

 ## Installation
 ```
-pip install predcnv
+pip install phenocnv
 ```

 ## Running PredCNV using pretrained models
 1. Download the required database `bash annotation/download.sh` and place them into data folder.
-2. Run the command `predcnv -h` to display help and parameters:
+2. Run the command `phenocnv -h` to display help and parameters:
 ```
-PredCNV: A phenotype-based tool to prioritize caustive CNV using WGS data and
+PhenoCNV: A phenotype-based tool to prioritize caustive CNV using WGS data and
 Phenotype/Gene Functional Similarity

 optional arguments: